dleidert/bde-lock/docs/index.md

 description: >
-  bde-lock is a simple Windows installer, which adds a 'Bitlocker Lock drive' function to the drive context menu entry to lock / re-lock an unlocked BitLocker encrypted drive without the need to restart the Windows system.
+  bde-lock is a simple Windows installer, which adds a 'Bitlocker Lock drive' function to the drive context menu entry to lock / re-lock an unlocked BitLocker encrypted drive without the requirement to restart the Windows system.
 tags:
   - lock bitlocker encrypted drives
   - bitlocker drive locker